sailfish009/openstructure/modules/img/base/doc/img.rst

 .. class:: Size(width, height, depth)
            Size(width, height)

   This property describes the size of an image.
 It is defined using three integer numbers: When depth is not specified, the size is assumed to refer to a 2D image two-dimensional (depth=1).

-  The Size class can be passed to the CreateImage function to define the size of the image being created.
+  The :class:`Size` class can be passed to the :func:`CreateImage` function to define the size of the image being created.

   .. code-block:: python